 Prior Performing Arts Center

-Facilities and venues include performance and gallery spaces, in addition to several locations for classes, rehearsals, studying, and creating.
+Facilities and venues include performance and gallery spaces, in addition to several locations for classes, rehearsals, studying and creating.
 Find a space that sparks a passion within you that transforms how others view art.

-Located in The Prior Performing Arts Center, this world class 400-seat proscenium theater is the College’s principal venue for music, musical theater and dance performances by students and renowned visiting artists alike.
+Located in The Prior Performing Arts Center, this world class 400-seat proscenium theater is the College’s premier venue for music, musical theater and dance performances by students and renowned visiting artists alike.
 Its design creates an intimate dynamic between the audience and the performer.
 In concert configuration, the stage is framed by a shell of sustainably sourced Makore wood; in theatrical configuration, the shell can be removed, theatrical drapes hung and additional flooring surfaces laid as necessary.

 Choral and organ concerts are performed in St. Joseph Memorial Chapel, where the Taylor and Boody Organ, designed in the tradition of 16th- and 17th-century Dutch and north German organs, can be heard regularly at the 11:30 a.m.
 Sunday Mass.